durakitus/websignal/README.md

 ```

 ## Usage
-Since this is primarily a web app, just triggered througj the CLI, you simply run `websignal` on the command line.
+Since this is primarily a web app, just triggered through the CLI, you simply run `websignal` on the command line.
 The tool starts the server in discovery mode for 30 seconds, closing automatically if no one connects.
 Additionally, it closes the server instantly if everyone disconnects — i.e., closes the page on their browser — to save resources, since it's designed to run even on constrained environments such as less powerful smartphones using Termux.
 You can access it through http://websignal.local:8080 if your device has the permissions and setup to use Multicast DNS — only privileged or "root" users in Termux, Android — or you can simply use your device's IP address on the Wi-Fi network as in http://<ip_address>:8080, which can be a common access point — meaning, that both the server and the clients are connected to it — or your own device's hotspot.

 Run `websignal -h` — or `cargo run -- -h` if you don't have it in your `PATH` yet — for details on the functionality, if you decide to build it locally.